 The next day I went back to photograph the charred remains of the row house, as you can see here in this photograph.

 The damage was devastating but at least no lives were lost.
+I would suggest the owner of this house check out Singleton Law Firm website to find a good for Fire Damage Attorney as the damage is impressive.
 I got to bed much later that cold, December night and it was well worth it!
 I captured the consuming flames, the lights of the firetrucks, the efforts of the firefighters, and even the aftermath of this incredible fire.

 I actually pretty much forgot this event until earlier this week when I dusted off my Photojournalism textbook for another photo project I am working on now.
 The textbook is entitled, “Photojournalism: The Professionals’ Approach,” by Kenneth Kobre.
 I started re-reading this textbook and came across an early chapter in the book about how to photograph fires.
 Incredibly, it was like these words were in my head and my actions that night.
 It was textbook!
 (Please pardon the pun.)
 Today, as I was scanning these slide images into my computer, I relived that night again after reading that specific chapter in my old textbook.
 I somehow took the words to heart and did just about everything mentioned in this section of the book.